Ragazoor/typed-future/README.md

 There are a few occurrences where we need to manually fix the code:

-- If we are using a third-party library returning a `scala.concurrent.Future` we need to convert it to `IO` using `.io` and the implicit in `ragazoor.implicits.*`.
+- If we are using a third-party library returning a `scala.concurrent.Future` we need to convert it to `IO` using `.io` and the implicit `io.github.ragazoor.implicits.StdFutureToIO`.
-- If there are async tests using `scala.concurrent.Future` but does not have `scala.concurrent` in imported we need to add `import io.github.ragazoor.migration.implicits.*`.
+- If there are async tests using `scala.concurrent.Future` but does not have `scala.concurrent` imported we need to add `import io.github.ragazoor.migration.implicits._`.
-- If you are using implicit classes that uses the `StdFuture` the compiler will not be able to convert like one might think using the migration implicits.
+- If you are using implicit classes that extends `scala.concurrent.Future` the compiler will not be able to convert like one might think using the migration implicits.
 So we need to make it explicit: